atlc/bham-event-scraper/README.md

 [Tuesday, June 11] Nature Trivia Night (7:00 pm - 9:00 pm; _Test your knowledge of Alabama’s flora and fauna with naturalist Henry Hershey.
 Enjoy complimentary drinks and compete for a chance to win a captivating prize!_)

 [Wednesday, June 12] Creating a Backyard Wildlife Habitat (9:00 am - 10:30 am; _Learn about how Master Gardener Peggy Thompson created a certified backyard wildlife habitat at her home.
 Gain insights into the essential considerations for planning and nurturing a thriving ecosystem in your own backyard.
-Join Peggy and Friends’ horticulturist Keith Turney for an inspiring walk through the Kaul Wildflower Garden's new “living bird feeder.”_)
+Join Peggy and Friends’ horticulturist Keith Turney for _)

 [Friday, June 14] The Four Elements of Japanese Garden Design (9:00 am - 10:00 am; _Immerse yourself in the serenity of the Japanese Garden with Friends’ horticulturist Julia Adams.
 Delve into the four fundamental elements of Japanese Garden design (plants, rock, water, and ornament) while surrounded by the beauty of nature in this outdoor class._)